A routine check-up in Ponce, Puerto Rico, brought 42-year-old Jose Rovira over 2,000 miles to Houston.

-And so in early September of 2007, Jose came to Houston for fine needle tests and a CT-guided procedure (mediastinoscopy) in order to get a sample of the mass in his chest.
+In early September of 2007, Jose came to Houston for fine needle tests and a CT-guided procedure (mediastinoscopy) in order to get a sample of the mass in his chest.
 The result of the biopsy was that Jose had Stage IIIB nonsmall cell carcinoma of the lung.

-With the location of the tumor making it inoperable, Jose was referred to Joe Chang, M.D., an associate professor in Radiation Oncology at MD Anderson, to discuss radiation treatment options.
+With the location of the tumor making it inoperable, Jose was referred to Joe Chang, M.D., professor in Radiation Oncology at MD Anderson, to discuss radiation treatment options.
 He was then informed that he was a candidate for proton therapy.

 According to Dr. Chang, “Jose was the perfect candidate to receive proton therapy because the location of his tumor was near his trachea, a very sensitive structure.”